open-horizon/examples/edge/doc/Edge-Developer-Quickstart-Guide.md

 tail -f /var/log/syslog | grep cpu2wiotp
 ```

-The workload container test environment can be stopped:
+Control-C to stop `tail`.
+Then the workload container test environment can be stopped:
 ```
 hzn dev workload stop
 ```